 ACKNOWLEDGEMENTS

 I would like to acknowledge the example set by my great grandfather, Saint Athanasius of Alexandria, also known as “contra-mundum”.
 In the fourth century AD, he chose to stand firm with my brave Coptic ancestors against a corrupt and powerful global coalition that included emperors, potentates and top-ranked bishops.
 Together we, Egyptians, defended what we believed to be right, noble and just.
 Despite being an apparently powerless minority, we eventually emerged victorious.
-I would also like to express my gratitude to OSF Preprints for preprinting an earlier version of this article which included many other citations supporting the claims mentioned (DOI: 10.31219/osf.io/5txdu).
+I would also like to express my gratitude to OSF Preprints for preprinting an earlier version of this article which included many other citations supporting the claims mentioned.

-Lastly, I’m truly thankful to Professor Lian-Sheng Ma Editor-in-Chief and Founder/CEO of Baishideng Publishing Group Inc., as well as Dr. Leonardo Roever and Dr. Jian Wu, Editors-in- Chief of the World Journal of Experimental Medicine for the honorable invitation to submit this perspective as a field of vision article.

 REFERENCES